whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Martín Prechtel describes how, among the Tzutujil Maya, both boys and girls were sufficiently mature and skilled to contribute to the family by the age of 12, carrying at least their own weight or more.[xxx-secrets of the talking jaguar|p99-100]

 Young Nootka boys and girls were trained to have very strong physical endurance and very high standards.
 As one Nootka woman storyteller said, "every day we had to get our bodies ready.
 So that when the time came to go from bein' a girl to bein' a woman, we'd be ready."
 Girls learned many skills including gathering fiber and weaving.
-When puberty arrived, the young lady would have a rite of passage where, after a big party with her family and friends, she dressed up in her finest clothes and was taken out into the ocean.
+When puberty arrived, the young woman would have a rite of passage where, after a big party with her family and friends, she dressed up in her finest clothes and was taken out into the ocean.
 Far from shore, she would strip down naked and dive into the ocean and the boat would leave her all alone.
 She would swim back to her family and friends who lit a fire on the beach for her return.
 As she approached, "they'd start to sing a victory song about how a girl went for a swim and a woman came home."
 Children raised with meaningful mentorship every day were ready for adulthood when the time came and other adults recognized it.
 When teenagers are treated respectfully, there is nothing to rebel against![xxx-daughters of copper woman|p101-102]

 This freedom from rebellion extends to adulthood as well.
 When a Mosuo girl reaches puberty around 13 or 14, her new bedroom has two doors, one one for the family to enter and one privately her own so she can easily have lovers visit.
 There is never an expectation that sexual partners raise the children, as the woman's brothers and other neighbors help raise her children.
 Every man knows that his sister's children are his primary responsibility, which allows both men and women to have sexual partners without worrying about who the biological father is.
-They created a way of life where men, women and children get their needs met without each partner restricting the other's sexual freedom.[xxx-sex at dawn|love lust lagu]**
+They created a way of life where men, women and children get their needs met without each partner restricting the other's sexual freedom.[xxx-sex at dawn|love lust lagu]

 Many adults assume that young teenagers cannot be mature enough to have sexual relationships, but this is an artifact of growing up in unhealthy nations.
-When children are not raised to take deep responsibility for themselves and others, to feel their feelings, understand risk, and have good boundaries, they often struggle to have respectful and joyful relationships as teenagers.
+When children are not raised to take deep responsibility for themselves and others, to feel their feelings, understand risk, and have good boundaries, they often struggle to have respectful and joyful relationships as teenagers, or at any age.

 Furthermore, expecting the two sexual partners to be the sole parental figures for any child is unnecessarily limiting.
 Each Mosuo man knew from boyhood that he would be a parent figure for his sister's children, and this freed both men and women to have sex without worrying about which man fathered which child.
 One Mosuo woman described how they share parental responsibilities: "In place of one father, Mosuo children have many uncles who take care of them...
 We also have many mothers, because we call our aunts... 'little mother.'"
-Others outside the nuclear family also help raise children.[xxx-sex at dawn|love lust lagu]**
+Others outside the nuclear family also help raise children.[xxx-sex at dawn|love lust lagu]

 The most sexually active Mosuo men and women have hundreds of sexual partners, and never ask each other for fidelity.
 This is seen as controlling and inappropriate.
 They also have no troubles like domestic violence, impoverished single mothers, "broken homes," and sexual shame.
-All of these are unnecessary, and people in healthy nations create ways of life that avoid them.[xxx-sex at dawn|love lust lagu]**
+All of these are unnecessary, and people in healthy nations create ways of life that avoid them.[xxx-sex at dawn|love lust lagu]

 Jean Liedloff acted as a physician among the Yequana, and she noted, "All [their] behaviour contradicted the assumptions I held about how children behave."
-She encountered a four-year-old with a gaping wound who came to her all alone and kept his composure even through the pain, and a 9-year-old with an abdominal wound after his older brother accidentally shot him with an arrow.
+She encountered a four-year-old with a gaping wound who came to her all alone and kept his composure through the pain, and a 9-year-old with an abdominal wound after his older brother accidentally shot him with an arrow.
 There was no animosity or needless worry, and they didn't need sympathy.
-Even the mother of the 9-year-old showed no anxiety -- after all, everything that could be done to address the injury was being done, so what good would feeling stress accomplish?
+Even the mother of the 9-year-old showed no anxiety -- after all, everything that could be done to address the injury was being done.
 The boy recovered just fine.[xxx-continuum concept|growing up]

 Liedloff ascribed these children's emotional resilience and self-confidence to a few factors, including having sufficient time in their mother's arms in early childhood, being raised with healthy boundaries, and being corrected without guilt or shame when they made a mistake.[xxx-continuum concept|growing up]

 She watched how, if a young child sullied the floor in the family's house, he would be told sternly to go outside and not to make a mess inside.
 Thus the adults set healthy boundaries, but "he is not told that he is bad or that he is always doing the wrong thing.
 He never feels he is bad, only, at most, that he is a loved child doing an undesirable act."
 Adults trusted that the children were good people who made a mistake, not bad people who needed to be shamed into obeying.
 Shame, insecurity, and emotional fragility were absent among the Yequana, including among children and teenagers.[xxx-continuum concept|growing up]

 In unhealthy nations, troubles at the national level are reflected in many families.
 Adults who aren't allowed to take deep responsibility for their community or nation -- because they're not allowed to choose their laws or uphold them -- often struggle to raise children to take full responsibility for themselves and others.
 Adults who are not allowed to hold others, and especially their leaders, to high standards of good behavior struggle to respectfully hold children to high standards.
 Parents who are used to submissive obedience often expect the same from their children, or they may reject rules entirely and not hold firm respectful boundaries, tolerating careless or disrespectful behavior.
-None of these attitudes teach children how to have good boundaries or high standards.**
+None of these attitudes teach children how to have good boundaries or high standards.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #21<br/>Practice holding firm boundaries without encouraging others to feel shameful or guilty</div>
 <div class="rev-act-body">Next time someone acts hurtfully towards you or someone you care about, practice acknowledging the problematic behavior, the impact it had, and what behavior you would rather see without putting the other person down or making any hurtful or dismissive comments towards them.
 Trust that they want to know if they made a mistake and will grow from the experience.
 Many people are not used to being treated this way, with both respect and healthy boundaries, so be ready to help them understand what you expect of them.
 If they truly are not willing to hold themselves to a high standard, you will see this clearly, and you can decide not to cooperate any more.</div></div>